jdigger/boxen/INSTALL.md

 ```

 Once your shell is ready, open a new tab/window in your Terminal
-and you should be able to successfully run `boxen --env`.
+and you should be able to successfully run `/opt/boxen/repo/script/boxen --env`.
 If that runs cleanly, you're in good shape.